Predicting performance on high-stakes tests: Why, how, and what’s next

-You may have heard that Renaissance Star Assessments® can accurately predict student performance on your state’s summative or high-stakes test, as well as measure student progress toward ACT and SAT college and career readiness benchmarks.
+You may have heard that Star Assessments can accurately predict student performance on your state’s summative or high-stakes test, as well as measure student progress toward ACT and SAT college and career readiness benchmarks.

 But what does it mean to “predict performance”—and why does it matter?